charlespughtech/tableau_sales_and_customer_project/README.md

 ---

-## Tableau Techniques Used (Basic to Advanced) {#tableau-techniques-used-basic-to-advanced}
+## 🔎 Tableau Techniques Used (Basic to Advanced)

-🔎 - **Data Connections:** Imported four CSV files with custom delimiters (semicolon) and encodings (UTF-8 or Windows-1252); established inner joins and relationships between Orders (via Order ID to Customers and Products; Postal Code to Location) for a seamless, performant data model.
+- **Data Connections:** Imported four CSV files with custom delimiters (semicolon) and encodings (UTF-8 or Windows-1252); established inner joins and relationships between Orders (via Order ID to Customers and Products; Postal Code to Location) for a seamless, performant data model.
 - **Data Cleaning:** Formatted dates using DATETRUNC and DATEPART for month/year/week hierarchies; cleaned numeric fields (e.g., Sales, Profit with £ currency formatting, handling commas as decimal separators in non-EU data); replaced nulls in Quantity/Discount with zeros; standardised text fields like Segment and Category using string functions; created hierarchies for drill-down (e.g., Year > Month > Week).
 - **Calculated Fields:** Developed fields for Year-over-Year (YoY) growth using DATEDIFF and LOOKUP for previous value comparisons; monthly/weekly trends with DATETRUNC('month', [Order Date]) and DATETRUNC('week', [Order Date]); profit margins as [Profit]/[Sales]; dynamic KPIs with IF YEAR([Order Date]) = [Current Year Parameter] THEN SUM([Sales]) ELSE 0 END; highest/lowest month identification using RANK(SUM([Sales])) OVER (ORDER BY SUM([Sales]) DESC); above/below average flags with IF SUM([Sales]) > WINDOW_AVG(SUM([Sales])) THEN 'Above' ELSE 'Below' END.
 - **Parameters:** Implemented a "Current Year" parameter (integer list: 2020-2023) with parameter actions to dynamically toggle between years for filtering trends and comparisons; used for YoY calculations and dynamic titles like "Sales Trends for " + STR([Current Year Parameter]).